-Figure 7 shows the cluster stability in the BAN scenario, depending on the number of groups, given that the time history is $h{min} = 1$ .
+BAN scenario.
+Figure 7(a) shows the cluster stability in the BAN scenario, depending on the number of groups, given that the time history is $h{min} = 1$.
 Similarly with the two scenarios presented above, we notice that the results respect the upper and lower bounds calculated theoretically.
 The average stability is lower than in the previous cases, with a maximum of 67% and less than 50% for a network composed of more than 6 groups.

-Figure 8 shows the cluster stability depending on the time history, for a network composed of 10 groups.
+Figure 7(b) shows the cluster stability depending on the time history, for a network composed of 10 groups.
 The time history significantly improves the cluster stability: for the time history $h{min} = 4$ (H = 7), the stability is 99.84 and the lower bound is 99.74.
-For achieving this, the delay is $H \times 8 = 56$ seconds (the window size is 8 seconds [6]).
+For achieving this, the delay is $H \times 8 = 56$ seconds (the window size is 8 seconds [7]).